George Blake, last in line of Cold War spies who betrayed Britain, dies at 98 | Politics

 Blake was eventually exposed by a Polish defector and brought home to Britain, where he was sentenced and jailed.
 When he escaped from Wormwood Scrubs, he left behind his wife, Gillian, and three children.
 After Gillian divorced him, Blake married a Soviet woman, Ida, with whom he had a son, Misha.
 He worked at a foreign affairs institute before retiring with her to a dacha, or country house, outside Moscow.

-SIPPING MARTINIS WITH PHILBY Blake, who went by the Russian name Georgy Ivanovich, was awarded a medal by Russian President Vladimir Putin in 2007 and held the rank of lieutenant colonel in the former KGB security service, from which he received a pension.
+SIPPING MARTINIS WITH PHILBY Blake, who went by the Russian name Georgy Ivanovich, was awarded a medal by Putin in 2007 and held the rank of lieutenant colonel in the former KGB security service, from which he received a pension.

 "These are the happiest years of my life, and the most peaceful," Blake said in the 2012 interview marking his 90th birthday.
 By then, he said, his eyesight was failing and he was "virtually blind".
 He did not voice regret about his past.
 "Looking back on my life, everything seems logical and natural," he said, describing himself as happy and lucky.